MichaelC1999/chaser/README.md

 - Protocol has less than 20% of funds loaned out
 - Any yield consistently above 3% over last year

 Keep in mind, these strategies are accessing yields in known time tested protocols like Compound and Aave.
 Chaser allows for easy integration with lending platforms to move deposits into the best possible investment at any given moment.
-Having the results of calculating these strtategies on chain, DAOs and other decentralized protocols can put unused liquidity in a more diverse set of options.
+Having the results of calculating these strategies on chain, DAOs and other decentralized protocols can put unused liquidity in a more diverse set of options.
 Being able to consider a market's historical data and position statistics allow protocols more control over risk and exposure.

-Using the UMA Oracle, subgraph data is verified on-chain, and in collaboration with the Across bridge and Chainlink CCIP, Chaser facilitates investments from the mainnet to markets on multiple networks.
-The system is designed for seamless integration with all protocols, granted a Messari standardized subgraph is available on the Graph Decentralized network.
+Using the UMA Oracle, subgraph data is verified on-chain.
+In collaboration with the Across bridge and Chainlink CCIP, Chaser facilitates investments from mainnet to markets on multiple networks.
+The system is designed for simple integration with all protocols, assuming there are trusted, accessible data sources available such as Messari standardized subgraphs.

 ## Technical

 Here are the essential tools that make Chaser work
-- The Graph, for access to decentralized, trusted data on DeFi protocols
-- UMA Oracle, for the system of proposing/moving deposits between markets
-- Chainlink functions, for near instant analysis of subgraph data to calculate investment viability
 - Across Bridge, for facilitating investments between different networks.
 - Chainlink CCIP, for interacting and managing state between different networks
+- UMA Oracle, for the system of proposing/moving deposits between markets
+- The Graph, for access to decentralized, trusted data on DeFi protocols

 ### Investment Process

-- A BridgingConduit contract is deployed on Mainnet with a given strategy (predefined in a "strategy contract", more on this below)
--SubDAOs deposit Maker liquidity / users deposit their funds
-- A user proposes that a different market is a better investment than the market funds are currently deposited in, according to the current strategy (example: The Liquity-Mainnet ETH market returns a higher yield with lower 30 day volatility than the current market on AAVE-V3-Optimism WETH)
-- This proposal is made on the front end by inserting a protocol + network combination and the id of the pool to move to.
-This calls the "queryMovePosition()" function on the BridgingConduit contract, opening up an UMA assertion with a hardcoded proposal complete with instructions on how disputers can verify the proposal
-- The proposal can be verified by reading the Javascript code saved on the strategy contract and executing it locally.
-Alternatively, Chainlink functions can execute this code and verify the investment proposal immediately
-- This code saved in the strategy contract does two things; queries the subgraphs of the lending markets in question and analyzes their data.
-This code returns the pool id of the better investment.
-If the pool id of the market currently holding the deposits is returned, the assertion should be rejected and the funds do not move.
-- If the assertion is successful, the "executeMovePosition()" callback is executed.
-This function unwinds the current position and sends the funds through the Across bridge to whatever network the new, better investment is on.
-This function also sends a CCIP message to the destination network with instructions on how and where to deposit the funds
+For an end user depositing into a pool, the only interaction needed is to make a deposit on the origin chain Pool contract.
+Chaser handles the cross-chain and cross-protocol routing behind the scenes

+#### Mechanics of a deposit

+- A DAO/user makes a deposit into a Chaser Pool
+- The PoolControl calls the 'depositV3' function on the local Across V3 SpokePool to send these funds and data to the chain where this pool currently invests its position
-- The bridged funds and CCIP instructions are received by a SubConduit contract on the L2.
-This contract handles entering and exiting positions and sending funds back to mainnet.
+- The BridgedReceiver contract handles the bridged funds and data.
+This gets forwarded to the BridgedLogic contract which then uses the Integrator contract to connect with the external protocol
-- All SubConduits possess a "returnToSpark()" function, enabling immediate bridging back to Spark/Maker on the mainnet when liquidity is needed.
-This includes a high relay fee for faster bridging directly back to Spark
+- The Integrator contract standardizes connections to external protocols like Aave and Compound.
+This routes deposits to the appropriate market, performs reads to get the current value of the position, and facilitates withdraws from the protocol
+- After the Integrator and BridgedReceiver finish processing the deposit, a CCIP message is sent through the ChaserMessenger contract back to the origin chain
+- The ChaserMessenger *on the origin chain* receives this CCIP message and calls functions on the PoolControl contract in order to finalize the deposit
+- The PoolControl updates the pool state and mints the user tokens to denominate their position

+#### Mechanics of a withdraw

+As deposits are usually being invested in other protocols on other chains, liquidity is not instant.
+Liquidity varies based on Across bridging time and CCIP message finality.
+On testnet, this can take up to 30 minutes for a withdraw to finalize.
+On mainnet, this should be much quicker but still not instant.

+- DAO/user interacts with the PoolControl contract to request a withdraw
+- If the deposits are in a protocol on a different chain, the ChaserMessenger sends a CCIP to the appropriate chain requesting a withdraw
+- This withdraw request includes the user's proportion of out of all the Pool's position tokens.
+As the origin chain does not have access to the investment's current value including interest, this is necessary to determine how much a user is actually entitled to.
+- The BridgedMessenger *on the destination chain* processes this message and routes the function through the BridgedLogic contract
+- BridgedLogic makes the withdraw using the Integrator contract to interact with the protocol that the funds are currently invested into
+- The withdrawn funds are sent by BridgedLogic back to the origin chain by using the Across bridge
+- The BridgedReceiver forwards the funds and data to the Pool which then updates state and sends the funds to the user

+#### Mechanics of deploying a pool

+- A user selects and asset and a strategy
+- PoolControl contract gets deployed with the user's parameters
+- The user who deployed the new pool sends both a deposit and data to set the initial position by providing a protocol-market-chain combination on some other DeFi protocol that pays a yield on deposits
+- The Chaser contracts on the destination chain handle the state updates and connections necessary to initialize the investment

 ### External Protocol Integration

 - Chaser needs a few things to enable investments on other lending protocols.
 However there is no updating needed from the other protocols, Chaser is completely backwards compatible
 - There must be a Messari subgraph for the protocol.
 The schema allows for comparing metrics between numerous protocols without worrying about different definitions or measurement methodology
-- There must be a user/community developed contract deployed to mainnet implementing the "IExternalFunctionsIntegration" interface.
-This contract gets deployed for each protocol and contains view functions creating the transaction calldata customized for each protocol.
-This calldata will be executed by the SubConduit to make deposits/withdraws to the external protocol.
-This contract must be approved in an UMA vote before a strategy can interact with this protocol.
-- CCIP allows this Integration contract to be deployed on mainnet yet pass the deposit/withdraw instructions to many networks.
-Unless the transaction logic is different on each chain, the integration contract can enable positions on any network that the protocol is deployed on
+- For now, these protocol integratons will be developed and maintained by the Chaser team for security purposes.
+However this will eventually be community developed with incentives to expand reach while maintaining quality